Treasure (company)

 is a Japanese video game developer based in Tokyo known for its action, platform, and shoot 'em up games.
 The company was founded in 1992 by former Konami employees seeking to explore original game concepts and free themselves from Konami's reliance on sequels.
-Their first game, Gunstar Heroes (1993) on the Sega Genesis, was a critical success and established a creative and action-oriented design style that would continue to characterize their output.
+Their first game, Gunstar Heroes (1993) on the Sega Genesis, was a critical success and established a creative and action-oriented design style that would continue to characterize its output.
 Treasure's philosophy in game development has always been to make games they enjoy, not necessarily those that have the greatest commercial viability.

-Treasure grew a cult following for their action games developed during the 1990s, and though initially exclusive to Sega platforms, they expanded to other platforms in 1997.
+Treasure grew a cult following for its action games developed during the 1990s, and though initially exclusive to Sega platforms, the studio expanded to other platforms in 1997.
 The company earned recognition from critics, being called one of the best Japanese indie studios and 2D game developers.
-The company's output decreased in the 2010s, with their most recent release being Gaist Crusher God in 2014.
+The company's output decreased in the 2010s, with its most recent release being Gaist Crusher God in 2014.

 History

 Origins and 16-bit era (1990s)

 Treasure founder and president Masato Maegawa dreamed of working in the video game industry when he was young and began learning computer programming in junior high school.
 He studied programming in college and was hired by developer and publisher Konami after graduating.
 At Konami, Maegawa and associates that would later establish Treasure worked on a variety of games including arcade titles The Simpsons (1991) and Bucky O'Hare (1992), and Super NES games Super Castlevania IV (1991), Contra III: The Alien Wars (1992), and Axelay (1992).
 In 1991, Maegawa and several other Konami employees began planning an original game that would become Gunstar Heroes (1993), but their concept was rejected by Konami.
-Maegawa and his team were growing frustrated with Konami's growing reliance on sequels to established franchises such as their Castlevania and Teenage Mutant Ninja Turtles series.
+Maegawa and his team were growing frustrated with Konami's growing reliance on sequels to established franchises such as its Castlevania and Teenage Mutant Ninja Turtles series.
 The team felt consumers wanted original games, and so they left Konami in 1992 to establish Treasure and continue development on Gunstar Heroes.

-In their first years, Treasure developed games for the Sega Genesis.
+In its first years, Treasure developed video games for the Sega Genesis.